 Device Related Infection Prevention Practice (DRIPP)

-DRIPP is kindly supported by BD
+DRIPP is kindly supported by via an urestricted educational grant from BD

 What is its aim?